Identify the zeros of the given polynomial function and state the... | Channels for Pearson+

 D

-x = -3/5 has multiplicity 3; x = 9 has multiplicity 1; The graph touches the x-axis and turns around at -3/5 and 9
+x = -6 has multiplicity 1; The graph crosses the x-axis at -6; x = -8 has multiplicity 2; The graph touches the x-axis and turns around at -8